 So, slowly and erringly, we progress towards treating all beings under the sun as equal.
 Apart from emotional attachments and long-held belief systems about what marriage means to a couple, why is it so important that LGBT people have the right to marry?
 After all, heterosexuals need no help destroying the institution of marriage as evidenced by the 50-percent divorce rate in the U.S.A.
 In fact, Christian fundamentalists, the most vocal opponents of same sex marriage, as a group, have one of the highest divorce rates in the country.

 Given their hypocrisy, I can't help but delight in stories like Ted Haggard, former rising star in the fundamentalist Christian movement, getting caught having gay sex with his drug dealing boyfriend.
 Heterosexuals don't have a good track record with marriage.
 Sometimes I wonder why we LGBT folks want the institution of marriage for ourselves.
-That said, here are three benefits to gay marriage in the USA:
+That said, here are four benefits to gay marriage in the USA: